00004707/Unreal/source/Editor/Actor Actions/Translating.rst

 Using gizmo
 ========================

-Clicking on any actor is going to show manipulator - gizmo, allowing user to move, rotate or scale it, depending on mode selected.
+Clicking on any actor is going to show manipulator - gizmo, allowing user to move, rotate or scale the actor.

-All actions are applied from the pivot point, that is set in blueprint editor or in other DCC software (like blender) eg. for static meshes.
+All actions are applied from the pivot point, that is set in blueprint editor or in other DCC software (like blender) for static meshes.

 Gizmo can be moved without moving the actor to make manipulations easier.
 See :ref:`actor_pivot_offset`